coldshrine/study-notes/talks/tdd-where-did-it-all-go-wrong.md

   - Difficult to keep "clean"
   - Tie tests to physical location on network
   - Write tests against something that acts like a DB

+* Mocks can improve readability by making contents of read rows explicit (evident data)
+* Mocks hinder the use of singletons